l0rd/openshift.io/FAQ.md

 When I goto https://jenkins-<username>-jenkins.8a09.starter-us-east-2.openshiftapps.com I just get Application Not Available.

+### How do I update my tenants ?

+### My tenant update does not work even

+### My QuickStart project fails to initialize

+### I add a new QuickStart project but the build doesn't start on the Pipelines page.

 ### [[How to test a local change in planner end to end?]]